d4f/backbone-highway/README.md

 bower install backbone-router
 ```

-## Dependencies
+## Dependencies and structure

 The project has been renamed from marionette-router to backbone-router, because the ```Backbone.Marionette``` dependency has been removed.
-It now overrides the ```Backbone.Router``` namespace for simplicity.

 The dependencies left are:

- - Backbone 1.1.4
+ - Backbone >= 1.1.4
  - Underscore >= 1.4.4

+Until now the library was overriding the ```Backbone.Router``` namespace.
+I now understand that this was a huge mistake as it was breaking the dependencies of other Backbone libraries by replacing the core API.

 ## General use